Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 The benefits of each model will depend on which target audience connects best with your vision and the product you offer.

-What are the benefits of free trial vs demo and vice versa?
+What are the benefits of a free trial vs a demo and vice versa?

 Thus, they are much warmer than the majority of MQLs that will come into your pipeline.
 If you have users who convert, you can then actively monitor them and see their specific actions.
 This information makes it easier to remove any obstacles for other users, so everyone has a uniform and optimized user journey.

 You can set your free trial period based on how long it takes to reach your activation point.
-Ours, for example, is 14 days.
+Ours, for example, is a limited period of 14 days.

-Depending on the user’s experience, if they perform your key actions and use your key features, they decide if they will buy.
-An effective onboarding, including an interactive walkthrough and a checklist, can help users achieve the activation point and become paying customers.
+An effective onboarding process, including an interactive walkthrough and a checklist, can help users achieve the activation point and become paying customers.

 The problem with free trial or freemium offerings is that they experience a large rate of abandonment, disinterest, or abuse.